lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 ## Examples

-In the examples we will use *modular* approach with *camel-cased* exporters.
+In all examples in this section and later we will use *modular* approach with *camel-cased* exporters and separate compilation of Haskell code.

+\pagebreak

 **File test.hs**